Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## INSTALLATION

+### Resistor R42

+To modify the refresh cycle mode, we need to physically alter the circuit, starting with opening one of the legs of resistor R42.
+This only applies to later LBs from Macintosh 512K / 512Ke

 ### •	Option A: Soldering piggyback sockets

 This is the easiest method.
 Solder DIP sockets onto ICs U11F, U11G, U12E, U13E, and U4F.
 Then, the boards connect to these sockets via male pin headers.